EricRa/video-dl/README.md

 ## Requirements/Dependencies

 This has mostly been tested with python 3.12.0 on Windows 10.
+It has also been verified to work on Ubuntu Linux, but it has not been extensively tested there.

 In theory, it is cross-platform and should work with any OS and any somewhat recent version of Python (>=3.7).

 There may be some minor cosmetic issues with the UI if using a python version below 3.10.